 What is the best way to achieve sanity quickly?
-For me it has always been to ground myself.
-So, what is grounding?
+The answer is to become more mindful and grounded in the moment.
 Grounding is self-centering and allowing the energy that is not serving you to leave your body.
 Psychology Today recommends grounding as a means for calming panic attacks.
 According to Dr. Stephen Sinatra, grounding is also good for your heart health because it reduces free radicals, inflammation, and possibly even chronic pain.

 Summer is finally here.
 Though we imagine summer as a relaxing, carefree time, we often find that our days more consumed than ever before.
 There is much to accomplish and experience while the sun is still shining and the grass is still green, and we find that our plates are already full.